Testing General Relativity with NuSTAR data of Galactic Black Holes : II

 Fig.~\ref{ratio} shows the data fitted to the best-fit model.
-The upper panel of Fig.~\ref{ratio} shows that the Comptonized continuum continued to be the dominant component till 20 keV.
+The upper panel of Fig.~\ref{ratio} shows the reflection model.
 Tab.~\ref{tab-fit} shows the errors for the parameters of the best-fit model.
 The reduced $\chi^2$ is found to be 1.06.
-This system was also found to have a high spin value as found in the case of T15.
-However, the inclination angle is lower and the data favors the broken power-law emissivity profile.
-The inner emissivity index, like most binary systems, is not found to be very steep ($\sim$ 10), and consequently, the breaking radius is found to be relatively high.
-The iron abundance is found to be very high which is consistent with the results of ~\citet{Mori:2019iwz}.
+This system was also found to have a high spin value, as found in the case of T15.
+However, the inclination angle is lower, and the data favor the broken power-law emissivity profile.
+The inner emissivity index, like most binary systems, is found to be very steep ($\sim$10).
+We, therefore, freeze it to 10.0 and fit the outer emissivity and the breaking radius.
+The outer emissivity is found to be similar to the Newtonian profile, which is also the case for T15.
+The iron abundance is found to be very high, which is consistent with the results of ~\citet{Mori:2019iwz}.
+The iron abundance pegs to the highest value of 10 when thawed during the fit and, therefore, is frozen to it.
+The reflection fraction is found to be 0.37, suggesting that the emission towards the observer is more than that reflected to the disk.
 The deformation parameter includes the Kerr solution within 3$\sigma$ significance.
-Fig.~\ref{fig:mcmct37} shows the posterior distribution of key parameters obtained by MCMC analysis.
-The measurements of $a_*$ and $\alpha_{13}$ is given by
+Fig.~\ref{fig:mcmct15t37} shows the posterior distribution of key parameters obtained by MCMC analysis.
+The measurements of $a_*$ and $\alpha_{13}$ are given by

+The chi-improves by $\sim$ 6 when the non-Kerr model is used compared to the Kerr model where the value of $\alpha_{13}$ vanishes to zero.

-\subsubsection{MAXI J1631-479}
+\subsection{MAXI J1631-479}